Budgeting on the Family Farm

 - give you a better idea of future expenses or loan repayments.
 Knowing this will help reduce surprises and will also provide a clearer picture of probable spending

 - empower you to have a conversation with your bank about overdrafts, loans or applying for payment breaks

 - help planning in times of uncertainty and plan a way forward

 Setting out an annual budget is not a ‘one and done’ annual task and it’s never too late to start one.
 Once complete, it is important to review on a quarterly or even better, monthly basis.
 Doing this will mean that it is up-to-date and accurate, reducing the possibility of surprises.
 Reviewing your budget regularly will help in reviewing costs, and one way of increasing your margins is to reduce costs.

 It is recommended to check your actual costs against what you had budgeted.
-If, for example the cost of electricity is higher than what you had budgeted or last year, then ask yourself if there is a reason for this.
-Can you reduce consumption?
+If, for example, the cost of electricity is higher than what you had budgeted for last year, then ask yourself why?
+Can you reduce how much you’re using?
 Can you shop around for a better deal?

 - the cost of feed